 Weekly Hebrew Conversation Hour

 The CJC sponsors a weekly Hebrew language conversation hour (with free coffee/pastries!) for Hebrew students of every level, run this semester by Hebrew TA, Nathan Wecht.
 All Hebrew speakers are welcome and encouraged to attend!
 The conversation group meets at the ballerina statue of More Uncommon Grounds (MUG) in the ICC (third floor) every week.
-Exact day and time TBA soon!
+Hebrew Conversation Hour takes place every Wednesday from 5:00 – 6:00 PM.

 For more information or to sign up for the Hebrew Conversation Hour mailing list, please contact Professor Meital Orr (email@example.com).